Study Digital Law in Geneva, where the World Wide Web was born!

 Faculty of Law, University of Geneva

-In addition to these legal activities, he participates regularly in associative and cultural activities in the field of art and music.
+In addition to these legal activities, he is involved in associative and cultural activities in the field of Art and Music, in particular he co-founded lab-of-arts and Artists Rights, free legal consultations for Swiss artists (i.e. Swiss volunteering lawyers for the arts).

 Fabio Aspis, Brazil, Internet Law Summer School 2019